freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-12.md

 ## Description
 <section id='description'>

-Turn the words `cat photos` located inside `p` element into a link, by replacing the words with the anchor element added previously.
+Turn the words `cat photos` located inside `p` element into a link by replacing the words with the anchor element added previously.
 The `p` element should show the same text in the browser, but the words `cat photos` should now be a link.
 There should only be one link showing in the app.

 </section>